Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

 Dorado storage system via the REST API (/controller endpoint).
 Alerts when any controller reports a non-normal health or running state, and optionally when its CPU, memory or temperature exceeds the configured thresholds.
-Supports reporting the I/O and cache counters via --performance.
+Supports extended reporting via --lengthy, and reporting the I/O and cache counters via --performance.

 options:
   -h, --help            show this help message and exit